Twin Creeks Picnic Pavilion Description

 Twin Creeks is a pavilion ONLY.
 No picnic sites are located outside of the pavilion.

-IMPORTANT: Use of this pavilion is by reservation.
+IMPORTANT: Use of this pavilion is by reservation only.
 Check availability, book reservations, or make payments online at Recreation.gov or by calling 800-365-2267.

 Twin Creeks Picnic Pavilion is open from 7:00 AM to 11:59 PM.

-A fee may be charged for the reservation.
+A $60.00 fee is charged for the reservation.
 Check the Recreation.gov website to see if charges apply for the specific days you are requesting.

 If no one is using the pavilion, anyone may use it.
 However, if someone arrives with a reservation, you must immediately pack your belongings and leave.
 Since there is no other picnic site nearby, you may want to reconsider using the pavilion without a reservation.